-An hourly variation of eBC can be seen in Fig. 1011, which shows a rather similar diurnal pattern at all the locations.
-The hourly average eBC concentrations sharply rose between 7 10 during the mornings due to the morning traffic. eBC reached the The highest concentrations at were reached between 9-10 after which the concentrations decreased assumably due to smaller traffic rates and more efficient dilution by the convective boundary layer.
-The afternoon rush hour around 16 was 445 only visible as a small bump in the data.
-A clearer Another rise in concentration was observed late in the evening around 21-23.
-This increase was much less compared to the morning peak-seen in eBC.
-The increased eBC-levels at nightduring the evenings are probably caused by accumulation of pollutants in a more stable atmosphere.
+The diurnal variation of eBC can be seen in Fig. 11, which shows a rather-similar diurnal pattern at all the locations.
+The variation is affected by the local and regional anthropogenic activities and meteorological conditions.
+The eBC concentrations sharply rose during the mornings due to morning due to increase in traffic.
+The highest concentrations were reached between 9-10 after which the concentrations decreased due to smaller traffic rates and, increased dilution by in the convective boundary layer, due to higher mixing height and increased wind speeds (e.g., Fig. S2 in Luoma et al., 2021b).
+Another rise in concentration was observed late in the evening around 21-23.
+This increase was much less compared to the morning peak.
+The increased levels during the evenings are probably caused by accumulation of pollutants in a more stable atmosphere, when the mixing height is lower and the wind speeds are also generally lower.
+Based on observations made in

+465 Helsinki, (Järvi et al., 2009)reported that out of the meteorological parameters, the wind speed and mixing height had the greatest effect on eBC concentrations.
 Also, local wood combustion emissions, for example, evening activities at the close by community garden, can increase the eBC levels.
-Similar diurnal patterns have been observed by previous studies during the warm period at traffic and urban background sites (Sahu et al., 2011; (Backman et al., 2012; Luoma et al., 2021b; Sahu et al., 2011)).
+Similar diurnal patterns with a peak in the morning and evening have been observed by previous studies during the warm period at traffic and urban background sites (Sahu et al., 2011; Backman et al., 2012; Caubel et al., 2019; Luoma et al., 2021b).

-Figure 1011.
+Figure 11.
 Hourly variation of eBC concentrations.
 In the boxplot every sensor has 24 boxes going from 00-23 where the box describes the hour of the day.
-In the plot the middle line shows the median, "+" shows mean, top of box 75th percentile, bottom of the box 25th percentile and top and bottom whisker the last points within 1.5 times the interguartile range.